Verified Quadratic Virtual Substitution for Real Arithmetic: Top-Level Algorithms

+This extensibility can be seen in the following correctness lemma for our \isa{QE\isacharunderscore dnf} function, which lifts QE algorithms defined for a single quantifier to apply to all quantifiers using the modified DNF transformation discussed in \rref{sec:dnf}: \begin{isabelle} \overallAlgo \end{isabelle}

+Here, the \isa{step} function is intended to be a function that performs virtual substitution.
+Its behavior is governed by the \isa{steph} hypothesis.
+The \isa{opt} function is intended to be a function that performs various optimizations, and its behavior is governed by the \isa{opt} hypothesis.
+Intuitively, \isa{QE\_dnf\_eval} proves that any function that obeys the \isa{steph} hypothesis (as we prove that our VS procedures do) and any functions that obey the \isa{opt} hypothesis (as we prove that our optimizations do) can be combined to create an overall top-level QE procedure.
+We now discuss the characteristics of \isa{opt} and \isa{step} further.

-The \isa{opt} hypothesis assumes that we have a procedure \isa{opt} which preserves the truth value of the \isa{eval} function on the formula.
-In our QE framework, this function is called before performing the DNF transformation within.
+The \isa{opth} hypothesis assumes that we have a procedure \isa{opt} which preserves the truth value of the \isa{eval} function for every valuation on every formula.
+In our QE framework, this function is called before performing the DNF transformation of \rref{sec:reach}, and then \isa{step} is called after performing the DNF transformation.

+As specified by the \isa{steph} hypothesis, the \isa{step} function receives as input two natural numbers \isa{amount} and \isa{var}, a conjunct list of atoms, \isa{L} and a conjunct list of atom formulas, \isa{F}.
+Here, \isa{amount} is optional information that indicates for how many of the \isa{var+1} existential quantifiers in the prefix QE has not yet been attempted.
+Since the modified DNF transformation is performed before \isa{step}, some quantifiers will result from this algorithm, and for these we have already attempted VS. Tracking \isa{amount} allows us to stop computation early, rather than re-attempting futile VS on quantifiers where it previously did not apply.

+The left-hand side of the equality in \isa{steph} represents the form that our formula takes in one of the disjuncts of the DNF transformation (cross reference \rref{sec:reach}): there are \isa{var+1} existential quantifiers in this disjunct (we use zero-indexing for the variable), and everything in \isa{L} and \isa{F} is conjuncted.
+Intuitively, this is what we pass into virtual substitution.
+The right-hand side of the equality in \isa{steph} represents the result of calling the \isa{step} function.
+The equality captures that the original formula and the formula we obtain by applying \isa{step} have the same truth value in any valuation \isa{$\nu$}.
+So, overall, the \isa{steph} equality captures that \isa{step} can perform any arbitrary manipulation of the inputs as long as it preserves logical equivalence.